 Copyright © Nucleus Medical Media, Inc.

-There are no current guidelines to prevent MG.
+There are no steps to prevent MG.

 Myasthenia Gravis Foundation of America